ErrEss/Node.js-MySQL/README.md

 npm install
 ```

-2) Point your browser to `http://localhost:3000` and you should have the app running.
+2) Point your browser to `http://localhost:3000` to have the app running.